We Dem Boyz: Remixes

 release his own Remix "Où est Rohff?".
 On June 19, 2015 Rapper Plies released his own version of the Track titled "We Dem Boyz P-mix" which actually featured the rapper.

 Usage in media

 The song was featured on the television shows Selfie, Black-ish, Empire, Ballers, Hawaii Five-O, The Mindy Project and Superstore.
 It was also featured in the 2015 film Southpaw.
 This song faced strong resurgence in late 2016, where YouTube's successful content creator Etika falsely leaked the Nintendo Switch while exclaiming "JOY CON BOYZ".
 He has since made multiple references to this incident, connecting it to this song.
 It has then spawned types of merchandise related to this event and song, and a new online meme.
 The song is featured in video games WWE 2K15 and NBA 2K16.

+The song was selected as the goal scoring song by Team Canada in the 2016 World Cup of Hockey where Canada went on to win the tournament.
 The Dallas Cowboys often use the song for promotional purposes, as well as after big plays during home games.